thanpolas/ready.js/README.md

 // facebook finished
 r.check('facebookDone');

-// twitter finished, use the method to declare it's done r.twitterDone();
+// twitter finished, use the newly created method to declare it's done r.twitterDone();
 // do the same with local auth r.localDone();